 Unfortunately, this is a misconception.

 Dogs get the right amount of energy from non-fat sources.
-These include lean meats, veggies etc. Adding a high fat diet to the mix does nothing else aside from making your pooch gain extra pounds, and what’s worse- lead to problems such as pancreatitis.
+These include lean meats, veggies, etc. Adding a high-fat diet to the mix does nothing else aside from making your pooch gain extra pounds, and what’s worse – leads to problems such as pancreatitis.

 So, what is pancreatitis?

-To put it simply, this is a disease whereby the pancreas of a dog become highly inflamed.
+To put it simply, this is a disease whereby the pancreas of a dog becomes highly inflamed.